Presenting Mithril Cloud, the first Confidential AI as a Service offering

 Yet now that Mithril manages enclaves for users, does that mean you need to trust us with confidential data sent to our managed instances?

-No. We don’t have access to data sent to BlindAI Cloud!
+No, we don't have access to data sent to BlindAI Cloud!

-Indeed, thanks to enclave memory isolation and encryption, data handled inside an enclave are not accessible by outside operators, be it us, the model provider or the Cloud provider.
-You can find out more in our article Confidential Computing explained: Data in use protection.
+Indeed, thanks to enclave memory isolation and encryption, data handled inside an enclave are not accessible by outside operators, be it us, the model provider, or the Cloud provider.
+You can find out more in our article Confidential Computing Explained: Data in use protection.

 How can you know that we are not putting backdoors in our infrastructure?

 Again another property of secure enclaves comes to our rescue: remote attestation!
 Secure enclaves have the ability to provide unforgeable proof that a specific code is loaded inside of it.
-Thanks to specific CPU instructions, and tamper-proof hardware secrets that are used to sign a report attesting the enclave identity and hash of the code inside, users can verify that only a code they know and trust will be executed on their data.
+Thanks to specific CPU instructions, and tamper-proof hardware secrets that are used to sign a report attesting to the enclave identity and hash of the code inside, users can verify that only a code they know and trust will be executed on their data.